xandreiAThome/odin-weather-app/README.md

-# Webpack Template Repository
+# Weather App

-A repo for a quick webpack config
+A simple weather app for API application